Home of a distraught spirit who suicided and is ashamed.

-Hassayampa Inn, AZ (The theory is that a Hassayampa Inn doorman fell in lovehad fallen in love with a woman and they may have been planning to elope after his shift, but she got cold feet and never showed up.
-He just soldiered on with life, focusing on a job that he loved, still hoping that she would come some day).
+Hassayampa Inn, AZ (The theory is that a Hassayampa Inn doorman had fallen in love with a woman and they may have been planning to elope after his shift, but she got cold feet and never showed up.
+He just soldiered on with life, focusing on a job that he loved, still hoping that she would come back some day).

-Restless spirits seek their favorite earthly abode to try to find peace by remembering their great memories and so enjoy it as much as they can as spirits; either as spectral guests or even spectral employees.
+Restless spirits seek their favorite earthly abodes to try to find peace by remembering their great memories and so enjoy it as much as they can as spirits; either as guests or employees.

 Kahler Grand Hotel, MN (The spirit of a violently murdered woman still tries to find some peace remembering all the great times she had here; trying to make up for her horrible end).

-Hassayampa Inn, AZ (All three spirits who reside here enjoy the inn as a spectral guest, as a spectral employees, and as a playground; trying to find peace to sooth their restlessness).
+Hassayampa Inn, AZ (All three spirits who reside here enjoy the inn as a spectral guest, as a spectral employees, and as a playground; trying to find peace to soothe their restlessness).

 Faith wanders throughout the inn, enjoying this fine hotel, even as she grieves her loss, and feels restless because of her shame.
 Other spirits as well are restless because of loss and disappointment.
 All wait to see if their loved ones will visit as spirit people.

 Faith’s Personal Appearances

 She makes herself known as both an unseen and seen presence, letting the living know she is there.

 When the kitchen staff feel her presence, all the stove burners go out at once.

 Faith has been seen floating down a hallway wearing a pink gown, disappearing through doors into various rooms.